robert9328/mediacenter/docs/software/deprecated/windowsmediacenter.rst

 - `Yougle Vista <https://push-a-button.com/products/youglevista/>`_ - YouTube, Apple Trailers, and other community video sources in Windows Media Center.
 Has an extensibility API for adding your own custom sources.
 - `tubeCore <https://tubecentric.tv/>`_ - Adds UPnP/DLNA support to Windows Media Center.
 Primarily geared around video.
 - `RadioTime <https://radiotime.com/>`_ - A streaming audio service that lets you listen to radio from around the world.
 Has a plugin so you can access it through Media Center.
+- `Bloxstrap <https://bloxstrap.dev/>`_ - Replaces the regular Roblox launcher and adds extra cool stuff without changing the game itself.
+Change how Roblox looks by altering fonts and textures, and you can add new fonts and mods.

 Configuration
 =============